-The External Breaker Protection (EBP) feature, allows the output power to be limited in order to prevent the nuisance tripping of mains circuit breakers or fuses when the amplifier needs to be operated on a mains supply with restricted capacity.
+The Power ("PWR") utility page provides access to the External Breaker Protection (EBP) feature, which allows the output power to be limited in order to prevent the nuisance tripping of mains circuit breakers or fuses when the amplifier needs to be operated on a mains supply with restricted capacity.
 Set the EBP value to that of the circuit breaker or fuse to which the amplifier is connected.
-You can view the current being drawn from the mains supply in the draw box.